Normal processing time

 If you state in your application that you are being represented by a solicitor, you do not need to submit a power of attorney.
 Solicitors, due to their profession, are automatically granted power of attorney.
 If you are being represented by a solicitor, SIRI will send all correspondence about your application to your solicitor.

-If you support yourself you can submit:
+If you support yourself you must submit:

 If you are supported financially by someone else, you can, for example, submit:

-Download Declaration by the employer
+Declaration from the employer

 Expect to use

-30 minutes
+15 minutes

 to complete the application form